Timothy-P/Game/README.md

 Just Tic-Tac-Toe if you get bored.
-This doesn't use any external libraries that are super-required. jQuery is in there, but I don't use it at the moment.

-Currently making: Nothing.
-I'm not sure if I have finished/fixed it, but I'll have to see by getting some test subjects.
+This doesn't use external libraries, which makes it almost universally available.
+If you find an issue, let me know.
+I don't care to fix my mistakes.